 Symptoms of neurocognitive disorders can be caused by various other neurologic disorders, making them challenging to diagnose.
 Because treatments differ dramatically and misdiagnosis can lead to delays in treatment, early and accurate diagnosis is critical.
 Here at theNCRI, we use real-time techniques which capture your brain activity in the milli-second (1000th of a second) time domain!
 Of course, neurocognitive disorders have commonalities as well as unique symptoms.
 We need to ask many questions of each client so we can correctly target what your neurological disorder is.

 What can I do to avoid getting a neurocognitive disorder?

 - Probably the most important thing is to not feel stigmatized if you believe you are experiencing any type of neurological or neurocognitive deficits.
-Fear of stigma (or actual stigma) stops people from getting help early in the disease process due to perceived or real decrease in status, at a time when the problem may be easiest to reverse.
+Fear of stigma (or actual stigma) stops people from getting help early in the disease process due to perceived or real decrease in status, at a time when the problem may be easiest to reverse or treat effectively.
 This may be one’s status as a mother, a businessman, a scientist or one’s community status.

 - Reduce your risk of CNS infections by staying well.
 Get enough sleep, learn to manage your stress and avoid places which may expose you to bacteria, viruses or fungi.
 Managing all of these things will help keep your immune system robust so that you can fight off medical problems before they start.